sruchi91/100daysofmachinelearning/README.md

 # 100daysofmachinelearning
-100 days challenge of machine learning with all the algorithms
+#machinelearninglove

-Here, machine learning algorithms will be learnt using real life problems and language to be used will be Python
+Here, machine learning algorithms will be learnt using real life problems and language to be used will be Python.
+Every folder will contain the one algorithm using different elements of python.